zackz9/Hadacv-Normal-Blajs/README.md

-# A digital resume website built and inspired by Dennis Ivy Digital Resume
+# A digital resume website built and inspired by Dennis Ivy
+# Enjoy to create the yours